Fresh Mint Chocolate Bark

 There is a full and detailed recipe card at the bottom of this post.

-3) Carefully pour chocolate onto the lined tray in a small round.
+Step three: Carefully pour chocolate onto the lined tray in a small round.
 Take a spatula or spoon and gently spread the chocolate out to 3-5mm thick or until desired thickness.
+Sprinkle over the remaining chopped mint.

-Ensure there are no water droplets on your mint leaves.
-You must dry them off using a paper towel until no water remains.
+- No water droplets: It would be best if you dried your mint leaves first from any water droplets.
+Use a paper towel to dab them dry until no water remains.
 When water gets into melted chocolate, it will cause it to seize and harden into lumps.

-Use a flat baking sheet or tray to spread your chocolate out onto.
+- Use a flat baking sheet: To spread your chocolate out onto.

-Store fresh mint chocolate bark in an airtight container, refrigerated, for 1 week - 10 days.
+- Store: Keep mint chocolate bark in an airtight container in the refrigerator for up to 10 days.

 Ingredients